About Us

 Rachel Jenkins

-My promise to you.
-I’m dedicated to continuous learning and utilizing new technologies so that our staff can provide you with the best possible outcome.
+Our promise to you.
+We’re dedicated to continuous learning and utilizing new technologies so that our staff can provide you with the best possible outcome.
 Our membership and professional certification through The Photo Managers is just one of the ways that we do that, but it doesn’t stop there.
 We keep up with the latest techniques and equipment so you don’t have to.
 Wouldn’t you rather spend your money making new memories instead of purchasing equipment that will gather dust and leave you feeling frustrated?
 Let us do the heavy lifting.

 Check out this 5-minute video for my perspective on what your photos can do for you and your memories “How a Handful of Pictures Triggers a 1000 Memories” Filmed at Ignite Howard County